 The secret to making a real, freshly cut Christmas Tree stay fresh for weeks is to immerse the base in water immediately on arrival at your destination.
-Place it in a sturdy bucket that's large enough for the trunk.
+Place it in a sturdy watertight bucket that's large enough for the trunk and weighted with bricks.
 Check the water level daily to make sure it covers the cut end of the trunk.
-Adding sugar or aspirin to the water doesn't do anything, say tree experts, but half a cup of household bleach will prevent any bacteria from forming and keep the bucket of water you stand it in smelling fresh.
+Adding sugar or aspirin to the water doesn't do anything, say tree experts, but half a cup of vinegar will prevent any bacteria from forming and keep the bucket of water you stand it in smelling fresh.

-Place the tree away from direct sunlight, fireplaces, heaters, wood stoves and all other heat sources.
+Place the tree indoors away from direct sunlight, fireplaces, heaters, wood stoves and all other heat sources.

 You can expect your real Christmas Tree to hold onto its needles and remain fresh for anywhere from three to six weeks.